 The pavement of Rossio square is a great sample of traditional Portuguese pavement style.
 You might feel slightly dizzy while looking at it, which reminds you of the nation’s seafarer history.

 Monuments and buildings around “Rossio”

 - Dom Pedro Statue

 The first thing that will attract your attention in Rossio will probably be the monument at the center of the Rossio square with the statue of Dom Pedro IV on top.
-Rumor has it this statue does not really a statue of Dom Pedro IV but of Emperor Maximilian I of Mexico.
+Rumor has it this statue does not a statue of Dom Pedro IV but of Emperor Maximilian I of Mexico.
 When the statue of Dom Pedro was under construction, Emperor Maximilian was killed in 1867.
-It is believed that in order to cut costs, they brought a statue of Emperor Maximilian to complete the monument.
+It is believed that to cut costs, they brought a statue of Emperor Maximilian to complete the monument.
 However, these are just rumors and not historical facts.
 On the pedestal, you’ll see four allegorical statues that represent the virtues of Dom Pedro IV: Moderation, Strength, Wisdom, and Justice.

 - Dona Maria II National Theater

 Dona Maria II National Theater stands on the former place of the Portuguese Inquisition’s headquarters.
 Formerly, in the time of the inquisition, the tortures are said to take place in this location.
 Fittingly, today some Renaissance plays that were banned by the inquisition are still performed in this theater.

 Dona Maria National Theater was designed by Fortunato Lodi.
 Beautiful columns are made from the ruins of the Convent of St Francis, which was destroyed in the Great Earthquake.